Barbuda has a tropical maritime wet and dry type climate. The main

 is highly variable especially from month to month.
 From time to

-time, these droughts can be quite severe and last for more than a
+time, these droughts can be quite severe and occasionally last for multiple

 Under climate change, Antigua is projected to get drier and warmer.